- Do candidates take all three papers on a computer?

 This is to do with regional settings.
 If all data opens in column A, highlight the column and on the Tools menu select 'convert text to columns' and then save the spreadsheet.
 Ensure that the candidates are not faced with the problem during the practical tests.

-We recommend that a tutor or supervisor works through a past paper before the examination day, and in plenty of time to make changes should they be necessary.
+We recommend that a tutor or supervisor works through specimen papers and past papers before the examination day, and in plenty of time to make changes should they be necessary.
 They should use the hardware and software that will be available to the candidates to check the local facilities.
 The outcome of this exercise does not need to be sent to Cambridge.

 You should treat the 0417 practical tests the same as you do any written examination with the same verbal instructions.